ucscGenomeBrowser/kent/src/beacon/README.txt

 as the script and the bigBedtoBed binary.
 The makefile copies everything together into cgi-bin/beacon/.

-The data for the beacon, the .bb files, are copied into the cgi-bin directory from /hive/data/genomes/hg19/bed/beacon

 We don't have personal data at UCSC so the beacon in this directory serves primarily LOVD and HGMD, which we cannot distribute.
 These tracks are also not in the table browser, but the beacon makes it possible to at least query